wangrichao/akka/akka-docs/rst/scala/persistence.rst

 The specified plugin ``class`` must have a no-arg constructor.
 The ``plugin-dispatcher`` is the dispatcher used for the plugin actor.
 If not specified, it defaults to ``akka.persistence.dispatchers.default-plugin-dispatcher``.

+The snapshot store instance is an actor so the methods corresponding to requests from persistent actors are executed sequentially.
+It may delegate to asyncrounous libraries, spawn futures, or delegate to other actors to achive parallelism.

+Don't run snapshot store tasks/futures on the system default dispatcher, since that might starve other tasks.

 Plugin TCK
 ----------